u8array/ZPLab/README.md

 [![CI](https://github.com/u8array/ZPLab/actions/workflows/pr.yml/badge.svg)](https://github.com/u8array/ZPLab/actions/workflows/pr.yml)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A browser-based ZPL editor for Zebra printers.
-Design labels visually, import existing ZPL, edit it, and export it again without changing untouched bytes.
+A browser-based editor for Zebra Programming Language (ZPL).
+Create labels for Zebra printers or import and edit existing ZPL files.

-Hand-written ZPL (Zebra Programming Language) is tedious: cryptic commands, dot coordinates, and no useful visual feedback until the printer runs.
-ZPLab lets you build labels visually.
-Drag elements onto the canvas, edit them in the properties panel, then copy or download the ZPL.
-No installation or ZPL knowledge required.
+Drag objects onto the canvas, adjust their properties, then copy or download the ZPL.
+You can use the web app without installing software or writing ZPL by hand.

-Existing ZPL files remain editable source, not one-way imports: export preserves untouched bytes and regenerates only edited objects (see [Import guarantees](#import-guarantees)).
-GS1 and EAN/UPC content is validated field by field.
+When editing imported ZPL, the editor preserves unchanged source where possible.
+Some changes require it to regenerate the label (see [Import guarantees](#import-guarantees)).
+GS1 and EAN/UPC fields include content validation.

 **[Try it](https://zplab.org/)** · [Download the desktop app](#download) · [Report an issue](https://github.com/u8array/ZPLab/issues)